 Note that, throughout the course of the dynamic algorithm, we only implicitly store solutions.
-In the remainder of this section we explain how to answer the queries stated in \cref{sec:prelim} and bound the running times of the corresponding algorithms.
+In the remainder of this section, we explain how to answer the queries stated in the main part and bound the running times of the corresponding algorithms.
 We refer to the time frame between two updates as a \emph{round} and introduce a counter $\tau$ that is increased after each update and denotes the current round.
-As our answers to queries have to stay consistent within a round, we \emph{cache} existing query answers by aditionally storing a round~$t(j)$ and a knapsack~$k(j)$ for each item in the search tree for items where~$t(j)$ stores the last round in which item~$j$ has been queried and~$k(j)$ points to the knapsack of~$j$ in round~$t(j)$.
-If~$j$ was \textsc{not selected} in~$t(j)$, we store this with~$k(j) =0$.
+Since answers to queries have to stay consistent in a round, we \emph{cache} existing query answers by additionally storing a round~$t(j)$ and a knapsack~$k(j)$ for each item in the data structure for items where~$t(j)$ stores the last round in which item~$j$ has been queried and~$k(j)$ points to the knapsack of~$j$ in round~$t(j)$.
 Storing~$t(j)$ is necessary since resetting the cached query answers after each update takes too much running time.
+If~$j$ was {not selected} in~$t(j)$, we store and return this with~$k(j) =0$.